 Seven steps to effective case study use

 Frank threw up his hands.
-"What is more important?" he asked his colleague, "Is it that people think of God as 'ultimate reality,' or is it that they think of him as a 'person' with whom they can communicate?
+"What is more important?" he asked his colleague, "Is it that people think of God as the 'ultimate reality,' or is it that they think of him as a 'person' with whom they can communicate?
 Each of these, by itself, is only half of the truth.
 Yet, if we're going to express the word 'god' in Telugu, it looks like we are going to have to choose between those two concepts.
 What shall we do?"

 Frank was a Bible Society translator in India working on a new translation of the Bible into Telugu.
 His co-worker was Padu, a high-caste convert from Hinduism to Christianity.